makelab-kaist/makelab.github.io/_pages/publications.md

 Kongpyung (Justin) Moon, Jaeseong Yi, Valkyrie Savage, and Andrea Bianchi. **3D printed pyrography: Using wood filament and dynamic control of nozzle temperature for embedding shades of color in objects**.
 In _Additive Manufacturing_ Volume 83, 2024, 104064, ISSN 2214-8604.
 DOI: [https://doi.org/10.1016/j.addma.2024.104064](https://doi.org/10.1016/j.addma.2024.104064).

 Myung Jin Kim, Eyal Ofek, Michel Pahud, Mike Sinclair, and Andrea Bianchi.
 2024. **Big or Small, It’s All in Your Head: Visuo-Haptic Illusion of Size-Change Using Finger-Repositioning**.
-In CHI Conference on Human Factors in Computing Systems (_CHI '24_).
+In CHI Conference on Human Factors in Computing Systems (_CHI '24_) (**Honorable Mention Award 🏅**).

 Kongpyung (Justin) Moon, Zofia Marciniak, Ryo Suzuki, and Andrea Bianchi.
 2024. **3D Printing Locally Activated Visual-Displays Embedded in 3D Objects via Electrically Conductive and Thermochromic Materials**.
 In CHI Conference on Human Factors in Computing Systems (_CHI '24_).